 Why Responsive Web Design?

 I have been providing professional website and email hosting for a small number of clients since 2007, and in the early days, I built a handful of basic websites.
-During the Corona Virus pandemic of 2020, I decided to retrain in web design, and am now building modern, ‘responsive, mobile-friendly’ websites, primarily for charities, small businesses and individuals.
+During the Corona Virus pandemic of 2020, I decided to completely update my web design skills, and am now building modern, ‘responsive, mobile-friendly’ websites, primarily for charities, small businesses and individuals.
 These are websites that automatically reformat the content of the pages to fit better across the width of the user's screen - desktop computer, laptop, tablet, phone, etc. - thereby making the pages readable and bandwidth-friendly across all platforms.
-With mobile devices now accounting for the majority of Internet usage, it is now more important than ever that websites are built in a responsive and mobile-friendly manner, otherwise visitors using mobile devices, struggling to fully access the content, may well leave the site and go elsewhere.
+With mobile devices now accounting for the majority of Internet usage, it is now more important than ever that websites are built in a responsive and mobile-friendly manner.
+Otherwise, visitors using mobile devices, struggling to fully access the content, may well leave the site and go elsewhere.
 August 2018 figures provided by the UK Office for National Statistics show that “Mobile phones or smartphones still most popular devices used to access the internet”.
 More recent figures (August 2019) provided by ONS show that “Among all adults, 84% had used the internet “on the go” in 2019, using a mobile phone, smartphone, laptop, tablet or handheld device."
-Furthermore, on April 21, 2015, the world’s largest Internet search engine, Google, boosted the rankings of mobile-friendly websites, whilst warning that “...pages designed for only large screens may see a significant decrease in rankings in mobile search results.” .
+Furthermore, and very importantly, on April 21, 2015, the world’s largest Internet search engine, Google, boosted the rankings of mobile-friendly websites, whilst warning that “...pages designed for only large screens may see a significant decrease in rankings in mobile search results.” .

 Bob Grainger Photography

 Ystradgynlais Volunteer Centre

 A small number of others are currently being developed.